converged-computing/flux-cloud/docs/tutorials/google.md

  - **apply/submit** to apply or submit one or more experiments defined by an experiments.yaml
  - **down** to destroy a cluster

-Each of these commands can be run in isolation, and we provide a single command **run** to automate the entire thing.
-We emphasize the term "wrapper" as we are using scripts on your machine to do the work (e.g., kubectl and gcloud) and importantly, for every step we show you the command, and if it fails, give you a chance to bail out.
-We do this so if you want to remove the abstraction at any point and run the commands on your own, you can.
+Each of these commands can be run in isolation, and we provide single commands **run/batch** to automate the entire thing.
+For Google Cloud, you can see a small collection of [examples here](https://github.com/converged-computing/flux-cloud/tree/main/examples/google).

 ## Pre-requisites